 MORE ABOUT MY TRAINING

-Because the roots of psychological symptoms are often due to past traumas, Laura has extensively studied trauma treatment for children and adults, including Somatic Experiencing®, a treatment for resolving trauma symptoms and relieving chronic stress.
+Because the roots of psychological symptoms are often due to past traumas, I have an extensive background in trauma studies and treatment for children and adults, including Somatic Experiencing®, a treatment for resolving trauma symptoms and relieving chronic stress.
 The SE approach releases traumatic shock, which is key to transforming PTSD and the wounds of emotional and early developmental attachment trauma.
 It's also incredibly effective at helping relieve chronic stress and its physical symptoms.
 I am a Somatic Experiencing Practitioner (SEP) and assist at trainings conducted by Somatic Experiencing International.
 I am trained in EMDR and integrate this into work with clients when appropriate.